-DHMP will look into the details of your appeal and will decide to either accept your appeal (overturn DHMP's action) or deny your appeal (uphold DHMP's action).
-DHMP will use different grievance and appeal department members to review this action.
-If you appeal an action that uses the reason "lack of medical necessity," a DHMP staff member will review with a medical professional to make a decision on your appeal.
+DHMP will look into the details of your appeal and will decide to either accept your appeal (overturn DHMP's Adverse Benefit Determination) or deny your appeal (uphold DHMP's Adverse Benefit Determination).
+DHMP will use different grievance and appeal department members to review this Adverse Benefit Determination.
+If you appeal an Adverse Benefit Determination that uses the reason "lack of medical necessity," a DHMP staff member will review with a medical professional to make a decision on your appeal.